This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 About Space Keys

-Space keys can be used to identify the space to publish to when using JSL.
-When editing a space key, keep in mind that space keys are used in URLs and for JSL scripting.
-Updates might cause issues in scripts and with stored links.
+When editing a space key, remember that URLs and JSL scripting use space keys, so any update might cause issues in scripts and with stored links.

 Delete a Space